Amusement Park Organisations

 • Trago Mills.
 Small leisure park at this Devon factory outlet centre.

 • Twycross Zoo.
 A small, pirate-themed amusement park with a selection of children's rides is located within the zoo.
-It also has its own website.

 • Walton Pier.
 With most of its rides and attractions indoors, this 'amusement park over the sea' can be enjoyed whatever the weather.
 The Pier mainly comprises traditional funfair rides, and is aimed at the under-thirteens.